dariocurr/env-settings/README.md

 The current supported parameters for the structs are:

--   `case_insensitive`: whether the environment variables matching should be case insensitive
+-   `case_insensitive`: whether the environment variables matching should be case insensitive.
+By default, matching is case sensitive.
--   `delay`: whether to delay the lookup for environment variables from compilation time to run time
+-   `delay`: whether to delay the lookup for environment variables from compilation time to run time.
+By default the lookup is performed at compilation time
--   `file_path`: the file path to read to add some environment variables (e.g. `.env`)
+-   `file_path`: the file path to read to add some environment variables (e.g. `.env`).
+By default, it is not set
--   `prefix`: the prefix to add to the name of the struct fields before matching the environment variables
+-   `prefix`: the prefix to add to the name of the struct fields before matching the environment variables.
+By default, it is not set

 #### Field

 The current supported parameters for the fields are:

--   `default`: the default value to use if the environment variable is not found
+-   `default`: the default value to use if the environment variable is not found.
+By default, it is not set
+-   `variable`: the environment variable to use for the lookup.
+By default, the name of the field

 ### Variables resolution hierarchy